mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 ### validating JSON number value which happens to be an integer against JSON schema accepting any numbers

-a JSON value indirectly matches schema's only 'type' keyword item
+Because a JSON value indirectly matches schema's only 'type' keyword item, such a value is valid.

 _Input:_